 If you were renting short-term or have a fixed-term contract, the rules would be different.
 Check your agreement if you are unsure.

-If you cannot honor the notice period, the landlord may charge you a fee, but he may waive this if the landlord could quickly find a suitable tenant.
+If you cannot honour the notice period, the landlord may charge you a fee, but he may waive this if the landlord could quickly find a suitable tenant.
 In all cases, the termination notice should be in writing.

 You will be expected to leave the premises in a clean condition, and many leases stipulate that there will be renovations.
 You will need to terminate utilities and conduct a final meter reading.
 Additionally, it is a good idea to keep your German bank account open for the time being in order to deal with final settlements.

 At the time of your move-in, you probably provided the landlord with a deposit equivalent to several months’ rent.
-Should this be the case, you should receive the money back with interest.
+Should this be the case, you should receive the money-back with interest.
 Landlords may deduct a portion of the deposit for any necessary repairs.

 It’s impossible to move abroad on a shoestring budget, which means you need to come up with a plan to stay within your budget.
 Before working with a moving company, find out how much you can afford to spend before you approach them.